What do you see when you picture a construction worker?

 Greene also calls construction “the great equalizer.”
 Because the skills and competency to complete a task have such a high priority, factors such as gender, age, color or beliefs take a back seat.

 This idea is further evidenced by the comparatively small gender wage gap in construction.
 Women earn almost 96 cents for every dollar a man earns, compared to the U.S. average of 80 cents.

 While construction is more open to women than ever, the fact remains that only about a tenth of the industry is women.

 Even if a woman has the right skills and is interested in pursuing a construction career, the prospect of being the only woman on a job site can be daunting.
 It will take trailblazing women to take that jump and not only be talented craft professionals, but also become mentors, leaders and advocates for future girls.

 As the industry recruits a new generation, these trailblazers will be an important resource for wisdom, encouragement and inspiration.

 “I want to make sure that when young girls who are interested in construction knock on the door, myself or any other industry professional is there to answer it and any of their questions,” says Dr. Mittie Cannon, founder of Power Up, an initiative working to show girls the benefits of careers in construction.
 “That is where the real progress begins.”

 Already, there are many organizations and support systems in place for craftswomen, including the National Association of Women in Construction (NAWIC).
 As these groups grow in number and size, so does the idea of a woman in a hard hat.

 For the industry to effectively overcome the idea that construction is only for men, the women of construction need to be at the forefront of the movement.

 There are more than 1.1 million women in the construction industry.
 Will you be next?
-Check out our craft trading cards to discover a career you might be interested in pursuing.
+Check out our construction career pages to discover a career you might be interested in pursuing.